 5. Ferries – you may need to use a ferry on your route.
 Finding where they sail from and their time of sailing is critical.

 6. Route Planning – often there are options.
-I have often abandoned the guidebook or map.
+I have abandoned the guidebook or map.
 Cartographers are very cautious and cycle paths can send you on endless diversions.
-Also you may be happy to climb a steep hill that the map suggests that you should make a detour to avoid.
+Also you may be happy to climb a steep hill that the map suggests but , in reality, maybe you should make a detour to avoid.
 I remember following one ACA map that took me north when I was generally heading south – this was because it was taking in historical locations.
 Study the night before.

 If you cycle through a big country, like the USA, with considerable distances between settlements then you need to work out locations to buy food – whether at a restaurant or a supermarket.
 Additionally where you can replenish your water.
 In Europe then ordinarily due to the density of the settlements you should have few problems: providing you remember to plan to get water and shop when the opportunity presents itself.
 Never pass up an opportunity, ‘Sod’s Law’ will determine that you won’t find another shop or restaurant again during the day if you pass one by.